Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Genes tested: G6P2C, ADRA2A, PROX1, GCK and SLC2A2

-Insulin secretion is important in the regulation of blood glucose.
-Insulin is produced in the pancreas.
-The test will indicate the chance of pancreas dysfunction in secreting insulin and the effect on blood glucose levels.
+Hormone secretion is important in regulating the metabolism of Carbohydrates, Fats and Protein.
+The test will indicate the chance of pancreas dysfunction in secreting critical hormones that affect the regulation of blood glucose levels.

 Genes tested: TCF7L2, SLC30A8, MTNR1B and Intergenic SNPs

-Sensitivity to insulin affects the uptake of glucose in the body.
-High sensitivity will increase the glucose uptake and reduce the chance of type II diabetes mellitus.
+Sensitivity to certain hormones in our body affects the uptake of glucose by our cells.
+High sensitivity towards these hormones will increase the glucose uptake and reduce the chance of type II diabetes mellitus, and vice versa.
 The test will indicate your predisposition to type II diabetes mellitus.

 Genes tested: NAT2 and Intergenic SNPs